frosenberg/frosenberg.github.com/_pages/about.md

 I was also fortunate enough to spend some wonderful years in academia.
 I completed my PhD in June 2009 at [TU Wien](http://www.tuwien.ac.at), Austria where I was a member of the [Distributed Systems Group](http://dsg.tuwien.ac.at).
 My main focus was on service-oriented architectures, in particular how to engineer resilient applications that are composed of microservices, just that we did not call it microservices back then.

-In my free time, I enjoy spending time with my family, being outdoors and various kinds of sports like Crossfit (proud member of [CF Vienna](http://crossfitvienna.at)) and snowboarding.
+In my free time, I enjoy spending time with my kids, being outdoors and various kinds of sports like Taekwondo or snowboarding.